WAFTI/waftipaedia/Wonkypaedia/Boston T Party.md

 The words liberated that day include batter, bitter, butter, caterpillar, city, hotter, latter, letter, matter, meeting, meter, relative, sitter, sweater, water, whatever.

-Later, the event was renamed to the [[Boston Tea Party]] to make it sound like a a more sophisticated affair.
+Later, the event was renamed to the [[Boston Tea Party]] to make it sound like a more sophisticated affair.